-parties to sue, the Supreme Court recognizes an implied private right of action.230 A plaintiff may bring their claim directly before the court without exhausting administrative remedies first.231 In deciding the merits of the claim, courts can award any appropriate relief, including injunctive and declaratory relief, equitable relief, and in specific cases, compensatory and punitive damages.232 When arriving at its decision, the court must account for the limitation that Title IX is designed to hold the institution liable for its own official decisions, not the independent actions of its employees.233
+parties to sue, the Supreme Court recognizes an implied private right of action.
+A plaintiff may bring their claim directly before the court without first exhausting administrative remedies.
+In deciding the merits of the claim, courts can award any appropriate relief, including injunctive and declaratory relief, equitable relief, and, in specific cases, compensatory and punitive damages.
+When deciding, the court must account for the limitation that Title IX is designed to hold the institution liable for its own official decisions, not the independent actions of its employees.

-Due to the concern that the passage of time could render many claims moot, injunctive and declaratory relief are available in almost every Title IX claim.234 Student-athletes are more likely to seek injunctive relief under Title IX where the individual plaintiff is likely to graduate before the claim is adjudicated, thereby rendering their claim moot.235 In these cases, preliminary injunctions serve as the first step toward legal relief for the original plaintiffs.236 Pursuit of injunctive relief, however, does not always avoid problems of mootness, as plaintiffs may still graduate from the institution they are suing before the court decides the case.237 In light of this predicament, claimants utilize class certification, with
+Due to the concern that time could render many claims moot, injunctive and declaratory relief are available in almost every Title IX claim.
+Student-athletes are more likely to seek injunctive relief under Title IX where the individual plaintiff is likely to graduate before the claim is adjudicated, thereby rendering their claim moot.
+In these cases, preliminary injunctions serve as the first step toward legal relief for the original plaintiffs.
+Pursuit of injunctive relief, however, does not always avoid problems of mootness, as plaintiffs may still graduate from the institution they are suing before the court decides the case.
+In light of